-The SiB Colombia is the national node of GBIF, its purpose is to provide open access to biological biodiversity information and promote its use.
+SiB Colombia is the national node of GBIF; its purpose is to provide open access to biological biodiversity information and promote its use.

-Biodiversity in numbers is the synthesis of data available in the SiB Colombia portals, the objective of regionalization is to generate tools that allow access to relevant information of biodiversity of the regions both to the community and to the people in charge of making decisions about the territories.
+Biodiversity in numbers is the synthesis of data available in the SiB Colombia portals; the objective of regionalization is to generate tools that allow access to relevant information on the biodiversity of the regions both to the community and to the people in charge of making decisions about the territories.

 - 2 Developers

 - Design System

 16 sprints to version 1.1 and 12 sprints to version 1.2

 Data on biodiversity come from multiple sources: biological collections, inventories, monitoring, EIA, DNA barcodes, camera traps, remote sensing, participatory science, agrobiodiversity, and degree thesis, among others; however, this raw data does not meet the needs of all users interested in using it, and it is necessary to process and synthesize it so that it can be converted into valuable information for academics, politicians and researchers.